It is since we saw Bambi's mother fall to the ground that we began to understand the concept of death.

 The role of genes

 A gene is a set of chemical instructions made of DNA that tell the body how to do something.
-When a gene is activated, these instructions are transcribed by our RNA, and our cells can then use these transcribed sequences as the basis for building complex molecules.
-In other words, if a gene is a recipe in a recipe book, activation is like transcribing this recipe to derive the list of ingredients to buy to make it.
+When a gene is activated, these instructions are transcribed from our RNA, and our cells can then use these transcribed sequences as the basis for building complex molecules.
+In other words, if a gene is a recipe in a recipe book, activation is like transcribing this recipe to obtain the list of ingredients to buy to make it.

 The discovery